2022 Under-19 EURO finals: Who are the top scorers?

 Tchaouna has admitted a "small competition between the France strikers" but made clear they are "not really focused" on their individual performances.

-Six players have recorded two goals at the finals in Slovakia so far: Ange-Yoan Bonny and Alan Virginius (France), Carney Chukwuemeka and Dane Scarlett (England), Oscar Gloukh (Israel) and Cristian Volpato (Italy).
+Eight players have recorded two goals at the finals in Slovakia so far: Ange-Yoan Bonny and Alan Virginius (France), Carney Chukwuemeka and Dane Scarlett (England), Oscar Gloukh (Israel), Marko Lazetić (Serbia), Leopold Querfeld (Austria) and Cristian Volpato (Italy).

 2022 Under-19 EURO finals top scorers